skambuilds/PySpark-EMR-FraudDetection/README.md

 4. *LabelIndexer* - Converts label into label indices using the StringIndexer.
 “No” has been assigned with the value "0.0", "yes" is assigned with the value "1.0".
 5. *StandardScaler* - Standardization of a dataset is a common requirement for many machine learning estimators: they might behave badly if the individual features do not look like more or less normally distributed data (e.g. Gaussian with 0 mean and unit variance).
 StandardScaler standardizes features by removing the mean and scaling to unit variance.

 After applying them, the data will be ready to build the model.

+#### Model Pipeline
+We use a pipeline to chain multiple Transformers and Estimators together to specify our machine learning workflow.
+The Pipeline’s stages are specified as an ordered array.
+First of all we determine categorical columns.
+Then, it indexes each categorical column using the StringIndexer.
+After that, it converts the indexed categories into one-hot encoded variables.
+The resulting output has the binary vectors appended to the end of each row.
+We use the StringIndexer again to encode our labels to label indices.
+Next, we use the VectorAssembler to combine all the feature columns into a single vector column.
+As a final step, we use StandardScaler to distribute our features normally.

 	stages = []